jeffpar/pcjs.v1/apps/pdp11/tapes/diags/README.md

 ----------------------

-Thanks to the [iamvirtual.ca](http://iamvirtual.ca/collection/systems/mediadoc/mediadoc.html#papertape) website, we have archived the PDP-11 diagnostics shown below.
+Thanks to the [iamvirtual.ca](http://iamvirtual.ca/collection/systems/mediadoc/mediadoc.html#papertape) website, we have been able to archive the PDP-11 diagnostics shown below.
 The tapes have been added to the [Default PC11 Configuration](/devices/pdp11/pc11/), so that you can easily load them into any machine with a [PC11](/modules/pdp11/lib/pc11.js), such as this [PDP-11/20 with Front Panel and Debugger](/devices/pdp11/machine/1120/panel/debugger/).